rororowyourboat/psuu/README.md

 - `protocol_example`: Demonstrates the use of the model protocol interface
 - `cadcad_integration.py`: Shows how to integrate cadCAD models using the new protocol
+- `yaml_configuration.py`: Shows how to use YAML configuration for experiment setup

 ## 🤝 Contributing